How can I find the right dog training group class for my dog?

 What is your cancellation policy?

-For Behavior and Training consultations we have a 24-hour notice cancellation policy.
+For Behavior and Training consultations we have a 48-hour notice cancellation policy.
 Drop in group classes do not require cancellation notices.

 My puppy is deaf.
 Can we still attend a group class and do your methods work?

 Yes!
 If a dog is only partially deaf then we can still use the clicker or the word ‘yes’.
-If your puppy or dog is completely deaf, then we use hand signals or a flash light to teach them the correct behaviors.
+If your puppy or dog is completely deaf, then we use hand signals or a flash light or other visual cue to teach them desired behaviors.
 We love working with all dogs including those that have unique challenges.

 If I have a puppy in my home with other, older dogs do you still recommend Puppy Class?